-Paths You Might Experience During Divorce
+Emotions You Might Experience During Divorce

 Denial is an emotional buffer that many individuals experience during and at the end of a marriage.
 It is a natural defense mechanism your psyche uses to protect you from becoming emotionally overburdened.
 Denial is usually the first reaction individuals have when divorce is discussed.
 Everything can feel surreal and hard to accept during this time.

 It can be painful and frightening to accept the reality of divorce.
 Many wish to turn back time or decide to do whatever they can to keep the marriage from ending.
-Bargaining occurs when an individual anticipates a great loss.
-It is a common desperate measure usually aimed to keep the marriage intact and to minimize the possibility of divorce from happening.
+Bargaining occurs when an individual anticipates a significant loss.
+It is a common desperate measure usually aimed to keep the marriage intact and to minimize the possibility of divorce happening.
 Bargaining can also occur through replaying everything that went wrong in the marriage and letting one’s mind overthink different “What if?” questions and scenarios.

 During the bargaining stage, people often allow their fears of the unknown to override the reality that ending the marriage could be the healthiest solution for both parties.